huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

     each node name.
 The suffix is in the format of A hyphen (-) Five random characters.
 The value of the random characters is a lowercase letter or a digit ranging from 0 to 9.

+<a name="extension_scale_groups"></a>
+The `extension_scale_groups` block supports:

+* `metadata` - (Optional, List) Specifies the basic information about the extended scaling group.
+  The [object](#metadata) structure is documented below.

+* `spec` - (Optional, List) Specifies the configurations of the extended scaling group, which carry different configurations from those of the default scaling group.
+  The [object](#spec) structure is documented below.

+<a name="metadata"></a>
+The `metadata` block supports:

+* `name` - (Optional, String) Specifies the name of an extended scaling group.
+  The value cannot be default and can contain a maximum of 55 characters.
+  Only digits, lowercase letters, and hyphens (-) are allowed.

+<a name="spec"></a>
+The `spec` block supports:

+* `flavor` - (Optional, String) Specifies the node flavor.

+* `az` - (Optional, String) Specifies the availability zone of a node.
+  If this parameter is not specified or left blank, the default scaling group configurations take effect.

+* `capacity_reservation_specification` - (Optional, List) Specifies the capacity reservation
+  configurations of the extended scaling group.
+  The [object](#capacity_reservation_specification) structure is documented below.

+* `autoscaling` - (Optional, List) Specifies the auto scaling configurations of the extended scaling group.
+  The [object](#autoscaling) structure is documented below.

+<a name="capacity_reservation_specification"></a>
+The `capacity_reservation_specification` block supports:

+* `id` - (Optional, String) Specifies the private pool ID.
+  The parameter value can be ignored when preference is set to none.

+* `preference` - (Optional, String) Specifies the capacity of a private storage pool.
+If the value is none, the capacity reservation is not specified.
+If the value is targeted, the capacity reservation is specified.
+  In this case, the `id` cannot be left blank.

+<a name="autoscaling"></a>
+The `autoscaling` block supports:

+* `enable` - (Optional, Bool) Specifies whether to enable auto scaling for the scaling group, defaults to **false**.

+* `extension_priority` - (Optional, Int) Specifies the priority of the scaling group, defaults to **0**.
+  A higher value indicates a greater priority.

+* `min_node_count` - (Optional, Int) Specifies the minimum number of nodes in the scaling group during auto scaling.
+  The value must be greater than **0**.

+* `max_node_count` - (Optional, Int) Specifies the maximum number of nodes that can be retained in the scaling group during auto scaling.
+The value must be greater than or equal to that of `min_node_count`, and can neither be greater than the maximum number of nodes allowed by the cluster nor the maximum number of nodes in the node pool.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: